In-person and remote sessions are available !

 Take a 15-minute compassion break to see what self-compassion is all about.

-1 hour interview with Dr. Kristin Neff that covers the science behind and benefits of self-compassion.
+short 3-minute interview with Dr. Kristin Neff that covers the science behind of self-criticism..

 Kristin Neff